DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/report-explorer.md

 ![eurd-win-report-explorer-bound-controls](../../../../../images/eurd-win-report-explorer-bound-controls.png)

-Right-click an element in the **Report Explorer** and select **Navigate To Control** from the context menu to bring the element into view on the design surface.
+Right-click an element in the **Report Explorer** and select **Navigate To Control** from the context menu to move the design surface's visible area to this element.

 ![eurd-win-navigate-to-control](../../../../../images/eurd-win-navigate-to-control.gif)